wilsonliaows/docs/_docs/_recipes/triggers-docs.markdown

 ![Google Calendar since parameter](/_uploads/triggers-docs/google_calendar_since_param.png)

+*Trigger hint regarding the default offset of 1 hour ago for Google Calendar*

 ### Since/From parameter example
 In the following case, we're setting the **From** date as 1 Jan 2017, midnight PST, and then setting the object as Accounts.

 [![https://gyazo.com/fef272317b761f9caee93d6fe81cd8b4](https://i.gyazo.com/fef272317b761f9caee93d6fe81cd8b4.gif)](https://gyazo.com/fef272317b761f9caee93d6fe81cd8b4)

+*Setting the Since date for the trigger.
+Trigger will only pick up new accounts created since midnight of Jan 1, 2017*

 When the recipe is started, only Salesforce accounts created after 1 Jan 2017, midnight PST will be picked up, as viewed from the created date column on the job report.

 ![Since parameter](/_uploads/triggers-docs/since_param_ran_recipe.png)

+*Custom job report showing that Salesforce accounts picked up were created after Jan 1, 2017*

 Similarly, if the trigger was **New/updated Salesforce object** with the Account object selected, only Salesforce accounts created or updated after 1 Jan 2017, midnight PST will be picked up.